jdbrice/star-fwd-dev/README.md

 # star-fwd-dev

-Development environment for the STAR Forward tracking package (inside StRoot)
+Development environment for the official STAR Forward tracking package (as part of StRoot)

 ## Setup
 Clone the repo: